oni1997/oni1997/README.md

 ## 👨‍💻 About Me

 Experienced FinTech Software Engineer specializing in secure payment systems and blockchain technology.
-Proven track record of building high-performance backend services with Go and Python, handling 300K+ daily transactions with 99.99% uptime.
+Proven track record of building high-performance backend services with Go and Python.
 Passionate about leveraging cutting-edge technology to innovate in the financial sector.

 ### 🎯 Core Expertise
 - 🔐 Secure payment processing systems & PCI DSS compliance